LeDucAnh/EnsoApp/README.md

 #  VIDEOS

 # Reading Open Graph data and display title, image of an url
--Develop the parsing Open Graph Data and then save the data for future use locally using CoreData
+Develop the parsing Open Graph Data and then save the data for future use locally using CoreData
--Develop the category adding and removing by press and holding actions
+Develop the category adding and removing by press and holding actions

 [See demo parsing OGData](https://drive.google.com/open?id=17tExCycReTtEJXIwjkXajpaKvdNVow6X)